We love to receive both feature requests and PRs which add to and improve cert-manager; the community is at the heart of what we do!

 cert-manager works around this limitation by shipping CRDs in the templates.

-The cert-manager installation creates cluster scoped resources like admission webhooks and custom resource definitions. cert-manager should be seen as part of your cluster and should be treated as such for being installed.
-An apt comparison to other Kubernetes components would be a LoadBalancer controller or a PV provisioner
+This is because the cert-manager installation creates cluster scoped resources like admission webhooks and custom resource definitions. cert-manager should be seen as part of your cluster and should be treated as such for being installed.
+An apt comparison to other Kubernetes components would be a LoadBalancer controller or a PV provisioner.

 cert-manager deals with very sensitive information (all TLS certificates for your services) and has cluster-level access to secret resources.
 As such, when designing features we need to consider all of the ways these secrets might be abused to escalate privilege.